 In April 2017, a federal jury in Wilmington, Delaware awarded Susman Godfrey client, Green Mountain Glass LLC, more than $50.3 million in its patent infringement lawsuit against Ardagh Glass, Inc. The jury found Ardagh, formerly known as Saint-Gobain Containers, willfully infringed Green Mountain’s patent No. 5,718,737 for technology that allows glass manufacturers to use recycled glass of mixed colors.
+A final payment of $64.5 million was made to Green Mountain in October 2019.

 In August 2016, Susman Godfrey LLP secured a complete victory in Tyler, Texas, on behalf of client Globus Medical in spinal insert patent infringement litigation brought by Flexuspine, Inc., a local Tyler company.
 A jury in the U.S. District Court for the Eastern District of Texas issued a defense verdict entirely in Globus Medical’s favor.